jakedent/Reconnaissance/README.md

 # GhostRecon - a Kali Linux reconnaissance toolkit.

-GhostRecon provides information for each step of the recon phase:
+GhostRecon provides a tool for each step of the recon phase:

    1. Gather initial information
    2. Determine the network range